alexwcheng/recipe-webpage-ads/README.md

 This README.md lists project members, goals, responsibilities, and a summary of the files in the repository.

 ### Project File Summary
-Within the project repository, the summary of files are as follows:

    - <b>[README.md](README.md)</b> - a summary of all contents in this repository.
    - <b>[/Data](/Data)</b> - all data called from the Spoonacular API saved out as .csv files.
    - <b>[/Images](/Images)</b> - all plots from data analysis.